10 Construction Industry Marketing Trends to Keep an Eye On

 Sales departments require more than just pipeline management in their CRM systems.
 They need to utilise the task and customer management to manage multiple customer demands at once.
 Marketing departments required marketing specialists who can conduct email marketing and other campaigns to support the sales efforts of lead generation.
 Customer care departments may also have demands on the CRM that must be included in the design.

-Implementation is often reported as being challenging and can stall from having too many owners involved, software constraints, or a lack of planning to the overall requirements.
+Implementation is often reported as being challenging and can stall due to having too many owners involved, software constraints, or a lack of planning for the overall requirements.
 This is often caused by hasty implementation and a lack of understanding of the business requirements from the get-go.
-If you have a lack of implementation experience, many challenging factors can arise during the process that creates a less-than-ideal outcome and can delay the process unnecessarily.
+If you have a lack of implementation experience, many challenging factors can arise during the process that create a less-than-ideal outcome and can delay the process unnecessarily.

 Adoption is a significant barrier to gaining value from the investment of a CRM.
 Marketing will typically engage more readily as the system will automatically record the activities.
 Sales, however, must make an effort to enter notes after each activity.
 Your company can experience low adoption rates for a variety of reasons, including unnecessary complexity, usability, and access issues, poor reporting, manual data entry, and poor transformation management.

-When implementing CRM, our experience in design, implementation, and management of transformations provides you with a resource with deep domain knowledge and expertise.
-We consider the ownership, contributors, and users of the system to create a simple, effective, and more predictive system that supports the business required outcomes.
-A system that provides valuable insights for management and team members and protects the customer relationship knowledge, building value for the company.
+When implementing CRM, our experience in the design, implementation, and management of transformations provides you with a resource with deep domain knowledge and expertise.
+We consider the ownership, contributors, and users of the system to create a simple, effective, and more predictive system that supports the business-required outcomes.
+A system that provides valuable insights for management and team members and protects customer relationship knowledge, building value for the company.